Yuhao018/Making-Journal/journal-pages/week-03.md

 [← Back to Home](../index.md)

+# Experiment 3: Live Data

+## In-Class Activities

+### Overview

+Through digital and analogue approaches, explore how to access, filter, and translate live data into visual and material forms.
+These activities build on the coding fundamentals from Experiment 2, while also introducing analogue practices rooted in rule-based and generative design.
 ## Documentation

 *Include your documentation for the week.
 Devise your own structure of headings relevant to the required tasks and your process.*